TL;DR

 In this guide, we will unpack this crisis, explore the true cost of inaction, and demonstrate how proactive mental health support through Private Medical Insurance (PMI) and specialist Leadership Cover (LCIIP) is the most critical investment you can make in yourself, your leadership team, and the very future of your enterprise.

 It’s easy to dismiss 'burnout' as a modern buzzword for stress.
-However, the World Health Organization (WHO) formally recognises it as an "occupational phenomenon" resulting from chronic workplace stress that has not been successfully managed.
+However, the World Health Organisation (WHO) formally recognises it as an "occupational phenomenon" resulting from chronic workplace stress that has not been successfully managed.

 It's crucial to understand it isn't a medical condition in itself, but it is a direct precursor to serious health issues like anxiety, depression, and heart disease.
 Burnout is defined by three distinct dimensions: